Under-coverage in high-statistics counting experiments with finite MC samples: The general case

-where ${\bf j}$ is the gradient of ${\bf f}$ with respect to $\mu$, ${\bf J}$ is the $n \times p$ Jacobian matrix of ${\bf f}$ with respect to ${\boldsymbol{\theta}}$, and the dots stand for higher-order terms in the Taylor expansion.
-While this approximation is exact for linear functions, such as the toy model of section~\ref{sec:toy}, for generic functions it should be iterated around the intermediate minima of eq.~\eqref{eq:chi2}, until convergence\footnote{Clearly, the validity of the linear approximation is model dependent and should be assessed case by case.
-In particular, model functions that change in a very asymmetric way around the true value of the parameters (e.g. due to non-negligible contributions from the second-order derivatives) should be handled with care.}.
-Hence, we will assume that ${\bf j}$ and ${\bf J}$ are the gradients and Jacobian matrix evaluated at a point in the parameter space which is sufficiently close to the global minimum of the NLL function.
+where ${\bf j}$ and ${\bf J}$ are the $n\times1$ and $n\times p$ blocks of the Jacobian matrix of ${\bf f}$ with respect to $\mu$ and ${\boldsymbol{\theta}}$, respectively, and the dots stand for higher-order terms in the Taylor expansion.
+While this approximation is exact for linear functions, such as the toy model of section~\ref{sec:toy}, for generic functions it should be iterated around the intermediate minima of eq.~\eqref{eq:chi2}, until convergence\footnote{The validity of the linear approximation is model dependent and should be assessed case by case.
+In particular, functional models that change in a very asymmetric way around the true value of the parameters (e.g. due to non-negligible contributions from the second-order derivatives) should be handled with care.}.
+Hence, we will assume that ${\bf j}$ and ${\bf J}$ are evaluated at a point in the parameter space which is sufficiently close to the global minimum of the NLL function.
 Without loss of generality, we take ${\bf J}$ as a full-rank matrix, otherwise the model should be redefined to remove the degeneracy.